is-central/is-central.github.io/src/content/docs/is5-sarkaz/sniper-med-rosmontis.md

 5. Every other voucher is for either getting/promoting Amiya or grabbing a free 4* operator if you have spare ingots.

 Use your first ticket from guard, caster, and medic vouchers on Amiya usually.
 The second one will also usually be to promote Amiya.
 After that, guard vouchers can be used for Quartz, Castle, and later on Hoederer.
 Caster vouchers after Amiya should be for Indigo if you have spare hope (enough to be ready to recruit Surfer if she shows up next combat) or Durin.
 Medic vouchers after Amiya should ideally be for Kal; otherwise, Silence or Rose Salt are good picks, but these are low priority early on.
-Specialist vouchers are extremely important; take Ethan first then Gravel.
-They both ideally should be E2, but you can live with Gravel being E1 if need be.
+Specialist vouchers are extremely important; take Gravel first then Ethan.
+The reason for this is because even though Ethan is more important for ED4, Gravel is effectively mandatory for ED5 and helps more with surviving en route (Dense Jungle, ED2, Cadence baiting).
+Ethan is also more easily replaced since in the event that you never get a second specialist voucher, you can draft Qiubai as a worse but functional replacement.
+Ethan and Gravel both ideally should be E2, but you can live with Gravel being E1 if need be.

 The rest of the shop is heavily context-dependent, and it is difficult to give exact priorities since relic quality is so varied.
 Here are some common things to look out for: